rogerchamberlain/rogerchamberlain.github.io/modules/A/studio.md

 [**Here**]({{ "/intro-to-FSMs.html" | relative_url }}) is a great introduction to Finite-State Machines (FSMs).
 They are also described in Chapter 7 of the [text]({{ "/files/cc_v0_07.pdf#page=75" | relative_url }}) (read Section 7.1).

-For the next exercise in this studio we have designed another program `countFSM.ino`, a simplified binary counter, designed to introduce you to the concepts and syntax of FSMs.
+For the next exercise in this studio we have provided another program `countFSM.ino`, a simplified binary counter, designed to introduce you to the concepts and syntax of FSMs.

 - Open `countFSM.ino` (` countFSM / countFSM.ino`)
 - Upload `countFSM.ino` onto the Arduino